CharlottaG/Together-Cycling/README.md

 ### User stories

-- As the organizer, I want to establish a cycling community where riders can connect, share their cycling experiences and enjoy group rides together.
+- **As the organizer**, I want to establish a cycling community where riders can connect, share their cycling experiences and enjoy group rides together.

-- As an experienced cyclist, I need easily accessible information on upcoming ton rides in my area, which will enable me to join rides that suit my training goals and skill level.
+- **As an experienced cyclist**, I need easily accessible information on upcoming ton rides in my area, which will enable me to join rides that suit my training goals and skill level.

-- As an experienced cyclist, I seek an online source that provides a variety of inspiring routes and rides that help me stay motivated and continously challenge myself.
+- **As an experienced cyclist**, I seek an online source that provides a variety of inspiring routes and rides that help me stay motivated and continously challenge myself.

-- As a cyclist new to peloton riding, I'm eager to learn the ropes of riding in a group and need resources and guidance that help me ride safely and confidently in a peloton.
+- **As a cyclist new to peloton riding**, I'm eager to learn the ropes of riding in a group and need resources and guidance that help me ride safely and confidently in a peloton.

-- As a prospective member considering joining the group, I want to learn more about the individuals behind this cycling community.
+- **As a prospective member considering joining the group**, I want to learn more about the individuals behind this cycling community.
 Understanding their vision will help me evaluate if it aligns with my interests.

 ## Design